 Day 1: Transportation to Torres del Paine National Park.
 The journey begins in Puerto Natales, where the bus will leave to Torres del Paine from the Bus Station at 2:30 pm.
 The ride lasts more than two hours; however, it will stop briefly in Cerro Castillo.
 You will arrive at the reception of the park in Laguna Amarga at 4:30 pm.
 Here you will board the shuttle that will take you to the Refugio Torre Central, where you will stay.

 Day 2: Mirador Base Torres Trek (13 km, 7-8 hours).
 The day will begin with a 1 and a half hours trek to the Refugio El Chileno.
 On the road, you will enjoy the beauty of the surrounding lakes and the hanging glacier of Almirante Nieto Mount, at more than 2,600 m a. s. l.
 When you arrive at the refugio, you can leave your bags and recover energy to go on with a 2 hours trek heading to one of the most spectacular places in the national park: the Mirador Base Torres.
-That night you will stay in Refugio El Chileno or in the Torre Central (confirmation at the booking moment).
+That night you will stay in Refugio El Chileno (or the Torre Central according to availability).

 Day 3: Refugio El Chileno – Refugio Los Cuernos Trek (11 km, 4-5 hours).
 The trek goes on surrounding the Paine Massif, walking by the base of the Almirante Nieto Mount.
 When you leave the Refugio El Chileno, you will go over for half an hour to get to the Atajo, track towards Los Cuernos.
 In the route, you will see the local flora, the Nordenskjöld Lake and the hanging glaciers.
 After 4 or 5 hours walk, you will reach your destination, Los Cuernos, where you can take the best photographs.
-At night, you will sleep in the Refugio Los Cuernos.
+At night, you will sleep in the Refugio Los Cuernos (or Domos Francés, according to availability).

 Day 4: Trek to French Valley – Pehoé (25.3 km, 10-12 hours).
 During this day's journey, you will have to hike 25 km, so we recommend you to begin the trip at 8:00 am.
 The first couple of hours you will make a soft trek, having a beautiful view of the Nordenskjöld Lake.
 The first stop will be in the Campamento Italiano.
 Here it will start a 1 and a half hours ascent by the French River Valley heading to the French Glacier Viewpoint.
 We recommend you to contact the Forest National Organization (CONAF by its Spanish acronym) staff to leave your bags and continue the route just with the essential things (water, warm clothes and food).
 The journey continues to the Británico Viewpoint, where you will see the most impressive scenarios of the whole national park: Paine Grande, Catedral, Aleta de Tiburón and Cuerno Norte.
 The return is through the same track to the Campamento Italiano and then towards the Pehoé lake, where is the Refugio Paine Grande, refugio in which you will stay.